 Each residency session includes the same combination of five artists and writers: 1 poet, 1 fiction or creative nonfiction writer, 1 photographer or filmmaker, and 2 visual artists.
 Each group of five arrives and leaves together.
 These residencies are designed for individual artists and writers; we cannot accommodate collaborations or partners working together.

-In an effort to include and serve artists and writers who cannot participate in a month-long residency, we will continue to offer two-week sessions in addition to three (3) month-long sessions, as we have since 2014.
+In an effort to include and serve artists and writers who cannot participate in a month-long residency, we offer two-week sessions in addition to three (3) month-long sessions, as we have since 2014.

 The two-week residencies function exactly as our popular longer sessions do, with each group of five arriving and departing together at the same time.
 The application process for the two-week residencies is the same as the process for the month-long residencies.